HOW LONG DO VEGETABLE SEEDS LAST?

 - Salsify seeds are best disposed of after you plant what you want for that year.
 Buy fresh seeds for the following season.

-Seeds that are only good for 2 years are: Corn, Okra, and Peppers.
+Seeds that are only good for 2 years are: Corn, Okra, Peppers (Hot), and Peppers (Sweet).

 - Corn seeds will last between 1 and 2 years.
 Don’t expect much out of them as they approach the 2 year mark.